 You can also tell 1Password to require your Master Password after a specific amount of time.
 Go to Preferences > Security and change the Require Master Password setting.

-Your Master Password is stored in the macOS Keychain
+Your Master Password is secured by the Secure Enclave

-1Password removes the secret from the macOS Keychain:
+1Password removes the encrypted secret from disk when:

-- When your fingerprint isn’t recognized three times in a row
+- Your fingerprint isn’t recognized three times in a row

-- When the amount of time in Preferences > Security > Require Master Password has elapsed.
+- The amount of time in Preferences > Security > Require Master Password has elapsed.